 - Courses that appear on the student’s transcript at the receiving institution

-Students need to plan carefully with an academic adviser at the institution where they wish to enroll in order to satisfy the requirements of the transfer institution.
+Students need to plan carefully with an academic advisor at the institution where they wish to enroll in order to satisfy the requirements of the transfer institution.
 Students and parents should be aware that problems in transferring credits generally arise from three areas: